 By Benjamin E. Zuckerman

 Benjamin E. Zuckerman is of counsel in Cozen O’Connor’s General Litigation Department.
-He concentrates his practice in the areas of commercial and general litigation, including a broad range of civil matters.
+He concentrates his practice in the areas of commercial and general litigation.